Working with variables in Python | How to use variables in Python

-Creating a Variable
+Create a Variable in Python

 In Python , we can simply write a statement containing a valid identifier assigned with a valid value.
 Python automatically creates the variable of the same data type as the data type of value assigned.
-Example 1:

 In above statement, variable marks is an integer variable containing value 90.

 In above statement, variable Sname is a string variable containing value “Lovejot”.